pysherlock/Python-Scala-Deployment/Note_Object_Class_Trait_Spark.md

 # Initialization of Object, Class, and Traid in Spark

-## Object
+## 1. Object

 An object is a class that has exactly one instance.
 It is created lazily when it is referenced, like a lazy val.

 As a top-level value, an object is a singleton.

-In Spark, Objects, as singletons, are never shipped to executors.
+In Spark, Objects, as singletons, **are never shipped to executors**.
 They are initialized locally, whenever objects is accessed for the first time.

 For examples: